sjtrimble/angular/aio/content/tutorial/getting-started.md

 ### Create a route that shows product list

-To register a route for the product list, in the app.module.ts, add an object to the array defined in `RouterModule.forRoot()` array with an empty string as the path and set the ProductListComponent as the component.
+To register a route for the product list, it must be defined in the array of routes.

+1. In the app.module.ts, add an object to the array defined in `RouterModule.forRoot()` array with an empty string as the `path` and set the `ProductListComponent` as the `component`.

 <code-example header="src/app/app.module.ts (Product list route)" path="getting-started/src/app/app.module.ts" region="product-list-route">
 </code-example>

-Now when you navigate to base URL, the list of products is displayed.
+2. Now when you navigate to your example URL with only the `/`, the list of products is displayed.

 ### Create a component for product details